freakybit/freakybit.github.io/_posts/2020-03-05-corona-people.markdown

 In this glorious year 2020, in which we have more information that we can possibly digest in a lifetime, I ask only for one thing.
 Please stick to the facts.
-I do not care about your recycled opinion.